 Many retirees find Mexico to be an attractive retirement destination due to its weather, affordability and proximity to the States.
 You can reap the benefits of retiring abroad, but you won’t have to worry about crossing an ocean to get home.
-A retired couple can expect to retire in Mexico on roughly $2,175 a month.
+The cost of living in Mexico averages about 47% less than in the U.S.

 In order to retire in Mexico, you’ll need to obtain a temporary resident visa at a Mexican consulate.
 To receive approval, you’ll need to prove you can support yourself financially, which in concrete terms means showing you have a monthly income of at least $1,400.
 After four years (the length of the temporary resident visa), you can apply to have your visa converted into a permanent resident visa.

 When it comes to healthcare, Mexico operates both public and private medical facilities.
 Some facilities work with U.S. health insurance providers, so it’s possible for you to keep your old insurance, but you’ll need to do your research to make sure you can pull it off.
 Most expats tend to favor the private facilities over the public.

 Best Place to Retire in South America: Argentina

 Argentina is an expansive country with diverse cultures and weather.
 In the North, mountains and forest are the norm.
 Temperatures can reach the low 90s in the summer months (which are the winter months in the Northern Hemisphere).
 Further south, in the Patagonia region, temperatures are cooler as you move closer to the South Pole, dropping as low as the high 20s (Fahrenheit) in the southern coastal towns.
 Buenos Aires, the capital and largest city, tends to range from the upper 40s to the mid 80s with plenty of rain in the winter months.